Find out if below if you are required to file an FBAR and how a lawyer can help.

 There’s a good chance that you probably found our page because you searched for an FBAR lawyer or an FBAR attorney.
 There’s really no such thing as an FBAR lawyer.
 You do not need a lawyer to file an FBAR if you’re compliant.

-However, if you’ve never filed an FBAR or haven’t in many years, or have unreported foreign income and failure to disclose foreign financial assets on Form 8938, you do need a tax lawyer in that case.
-You especially need a tax lawyer who specializes in disclosing of foreign accounts.
+However, if you’ve never filed an FBAR or haven’t in many years, or have unreported foreign income and failure to disclose foreign financial assets on Form 8938, have foreign entities, etc. you do need a tax lawyer in that case.
+You especially need a tax lawyer who has experience with the voluntary disclosing of foreign accounts.

 Who is required to report foreign financial accounts on the FBAR?